kubesphere/helm-charts/src/main/gitlab/doc/charts/gitlab/gitaly/index.md

   that should be valid for all your Gitaly pods.
 You should *not* include settings that are meant to reference a single specific volume (ie volumeName).
 If you want to reference a specific volume, you need to manually create the PersistentVolumeClaim.

+NOTE: **Note:** You can't change these through our settings once you've deployed.
+In [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) the `VolumeClaimTemplate` is immutable.

 ```yaml
 persistence: